aws/aws-toolkit-vscode/designs/credentials/credentials-management.md

 ![Class Diagram](class-diagram.svg)

-When the Toolkit is initialized, it sets up an `CredentialsProviderManager` instance to manage Credentials Providers for the Toolkit session. `CredentialsProviderFactory` objects (like `SharedCredentialsProviderFactory`) are added to it during setup.
+When the Toolkit is initialized, it sets up a `CredentialsProviderManager` instance to manage Credentials Providers for the Toolkit session. `CredentialsProviderFactory` objects (like `SharedCredentialsProviderFactory`) are added to it during setup.

 When the toolkit wants to list available Credentials Providers, `CredentialsProviderManager` is queried using `getAllCredentialsProviders`.
 This in turn calls `listProviders` on every `CredentialsProviderFactory`.
 Implementations for `listProviders` determine what `CredentialsProvider` objects are available/valid and return them.